 - Under Article 225 of the TFEU “The European Parliament may, acting by a majority of its component Members, request the Commission to submit any appropriate proposal on matters on which it considers that a Union act is required for the purpose of implementing the Treaties”.
 The Commission has to inform the Parliament of why it does not decide to make a proposal if one has been requested.

 - Member states, sectional interest groups, regional and local authorities and private firms and individuals frequently influence Commission policy initiation by methods such as direct lobbying and the production of policy papers.

-- The Citizen’s Initiative.
-The Citizen’s Initiative is a new mechanism after Lisbon that allows a large number of EU citizens (1 million at a minimum spread out over a number of countries) to invite the Commission to submit proposals on which these citizens believe EU legislation should be adopted.
-The Commission is not legally compelled to produce a proposal based on a Citizens’ Initiative; however in practice it is would be difficult to ignore such a move for political reasons.
+- The Citizens’ Initiative.
+The Citizens’ Initiative is a new mechanism after Lisbon that allows a large number of EU citizens (at least 1 million citizens spread out over at least 7 member states) to invite the Commission to submit proposals on which these citizens believe EU legislation should be adopted.
+The Commission is not legally compelled to produce a proposal based on a Citizens’ Initiative; however (in practice) it would be difficult to ignore such a move for political reasons.

-As such, it is important to remember that while many policies are initiated by the Commission itself, the Commission frequently initiates proposals on behalf of others or where others have had significant input to proposals.
-However the Commission retains the right of initiative and cannot be forced into providing a legislative proposal (again, as we will see in the next page, the CFSP is an exception).
+As such, it is important to remember that while, many policies are initiated by the Commission itself, the Commission frequently initiates proposals on behalf of others or where others have had significant input to proposals.
+However, the Commission retains the right of initiative and cannot be forced into providing a legislative proposal (again, as we will see on the next page, the CFSP is an exception).